The committee and their interests

 The Committee

-Gill has been a Lay Non Tribunal Member of the Medical Practitioners Tribunal Service’s Committee for three years.
-She is also a Lay Panel Member of the Nursing and Midwifery Council’s Fitness to Practice Committee and Lay Member of the General Osteopathic Council.
+Gill has been a Lay Non Tribunal Member of the Medical Practitioners Tribunal Service’s Committee for three years and sat as interim Chair from April to December 2025.
+She was formerly a Lay Panel Member of the Nursing and Midwifery Council’s Fitness to Practice Committee and a Lay Member of the General Osteopathic Council.

 She has held several non-executive roles in the NHS at local level and at national level and has a particular interest in quality and patient safety.
 She has served as Chair of Quality and Performance in Surrey Heartlands Integrated Care Service, Chair of the Individual Funding Review Panel, and Lay Member for Patient and Public Engagement at Surrey Downs Clinical Commissioning Group.
 She was also a Non-Executive Director of the National Patient Safety Agency and Barnet Primary Care Trust.